fatcatdog/springBlog/README.md

 Initially, I had planned on having blog-author's input tags to enable users to search for blogs with those tags.
 Most of the blogs I read currently (Medium, Hacker News, Bloomberg, Twitter, Reddit, Etc.) don't really use tags and I thought I would accomplish this requirement without requiring users to input tags manually.
 Instead of having a blog author input tags, when a blog is published, BlogCity gets all unique words from that blog, and stores them in a table with word and blog_id.
 Then, when a user decides to search for a term, for example, "basketball", we retrieve all blogs that have the word, "basketball", in them.
 When blogs are updated or deleted, we update those words accordingly as well.
 Much like the rest of this project, a lot more can be done to strengthen the business logic of this process but I think it is a cool feature currently.

 I was able to accomplish all of my must have user stories.
 I did accomplish most of my reach goals but I have yet to try implement non-text input objects in blog.
 I will always remember a Google Developer Expert (I forget his name) say in a conference, "Images basically are the reason why people use the internet," in describing how 90% of internet traffic is really just people sending photos and now videos to each other via various platforms.
 Being able to upload and send images and/or videos is a functionality a blog in 2018 really just needs to have.
-Having a written action plan of what to build definitely did prevent me from getting distracted with unnecessary functionalities which was often tempting throughout project.
+Having a written action plan of what to build helped prevent me from getting distracted with building out unnecessary functionalities which was often tempting throughout building project.

 ### How The Project Currently Looks After CSS Effort